remimikalsen/sharepass/README.md

 CredShare maintains anonymity while limiting usage by hashing client IP addresses.
 You can customize quotas, renewal intervals, secret expiry, and more.

+CredShare is asynchronous by nature, allowing it to scale efficiently even on modest hardware.
+For additional scalability, you can deploy multiple CredShare containers behind a load balancer.

 > **Note:** CredShare doesn’t encrypt network traffic on its own.
 For secure transmission, it is recommended to run it behind a reverse proxy (e.g., Nginx or Traefik) that terminates TLS.
 CredShare reads the `X-Forwarded-For` header to determine the originating client IP.

 ## Table of Contents